Key precept: Humans are not action figures – the results of our actions reverberate through our world.

 God had told the first humans, who were genetically all humanity, that if they ate the fruit, they would die that very day, but that didn’t happen in the full meaning of physical death.
 God forgave Adam and Eve, i.e. he

-- canceled the cost / punishment / effect of death
+- canceled the cost / consequence / effect of death

 - due from becoming indebted / breaking the law / cause of eating the fruit

-- by shifting the cost / punishment / effect to another person – the seed of the woman, scheduled to appear in the future.
+- by shifting the cost / consequence / effect to another person – the seed of the woman, scheduled to appear in the future.

 Sin, like cancer, is not something that can be dismissed with a nod and a wave of the hand, like burping in public.
 Sin, like cancer, is a deeply unpleasant condition requiring a deeply unpleasant remedy involving suffering.
 The idea that deadly cancer can be cured without a major disruption to the system is, from an objective point of view, a very pleasant idea, but a fatal one, and so it is with sin.
 So, Richard Dawkins, does this answer your question?